Southern Cross Scholars Program

 • Be capable of undertaking university-level study on top of their school workload.

-• Have written permission from their parent/ guardian to undertake Scholar’s study.
+• Have written permission from their parent/carer to undertake the Scholar’s study.

 • Have the approval of their school to participate in the Scholars program.